Quick Answer

 How does demographic change affect government policy and public finances?

-Demographic change forces governments to reassess the design of tax systems, pension programs, and healthcare spending.
-An aging population requires more healthcare and retirement benefits, which can strain budgets and prompt tax increases or benefit reductions.
-Agencies like the Social Security Administration and the Centers for Medicare and Medicaid Services (CMS) use demographic projections to plan for long-run solvency.
+Population aging forces governments to reassess the design of tax systems, pension programs, and healthcare spending.
+More healthcare and retirement benefits are needed at the same time that the workforce generating tax revenue is shrinking.
+Agencies like the Social Security Administration and the Centers for Medicare and Medicaid Services (CMS) use demographic projections to plan for long-run solvency, though no adjustment path is cost-free, benefit reductions and tax increases are both on the table.

 What is a demographic dividend and which regions benefit from it?